 Shame on us.
 While technology and metrics are extremely valuable sales tools, relationship skills are still what builds businesses.

 And up until now, what have salespeople done in response?
 Send more email to more prospects, of course.
-When a message goes unanswered or gets flagged as spam, salespeople don't feel the rejection, so there’s nothing to prompt reflection.
-They simply copy and paste another email, and click “send.”
-It’s too easy to just send more emails to more prospects, but that just won't do.
+When a message goes unanswered or gets flagged as spam, salespeople don't feel the rejection, so there's nothing to prompt reflection.
+They simply copy and paste another email, and click "send."
+It's too easy to just send more emails to more prospects, but that just won't do.

-To make it easier for salespeople to do this, I’ve taken some of those “how to win friends” lessons and baked them into email templates.
+I've decided to make life easier on salespeople.
+I've taken some of those "how to win friends" lessons and baked them into email templates.
 While telephone and face-to-face meetings are the most effective ways to build relationships with people, both prospects and salespeople today seem to prefer email as the first touch.
 Therefore, email templates are the lingua franca of the modern SDR.

 Be creative with this approach.
 Figure out ways you can congratulate your prospects.
 Flattery works.